HDG-Community/hdg-wiki-two/content/xenodrugs.md

 Causes **permanent** ego and identity death and intense, all-pervasive euphoria which causes all sensation to feel good.

 > [!NOTE]
 > Warning!
 Class-Os are a last-resort option for sophonts whose well-being cannot be secured using any of the other myriad methods available to the Affini Compact.
 As such their use is a _Big Deal_ and must be treated with gravity.
-Side effects include turning the eyes honey-gold.
+Side effects may include turning the eyes honey-gold.

 ## Class-P
 Facilitates haustoric implant-driven body control, which may be partial or total.